Return to top

 • Use a warm, wet spoon to scoop ice cream if it’s frozen solid.
 Avoid letting it soften on the counter before scooping.

 • Transfer your finished ice cream mochi mango balls to the freezer as quickly as possible to prevent the mochi dough from hardening.
 It also helps to individually wrap each mochi ball in plastic wrap before putting them in an airtight container in the freezer.
-Remove the ice cream mochis from the freezer 5 minutes before serving to allow the mochi skin to soften slightly.
+Remove the ice cream mochis from the freezer up to 15 minutes before serving to allow the mochi skin to soften slightly.

 📖 Variations

-• Different Flavored Ice Cream: Make your mochi strawberry, peach, chocolate, or any flavor you like!
+Different Flavored Ice Cream: Make your mochi strawberry, peach, vanilla, berry, passion fruit, chocolate, or any flavor you like!
 Any ice cream can be used to make mochi.
+I will sometimes use my homemade lychee ice cream for a lychee mochi recipe!

-• Use diced fruit, freeze-dried fruit, or pureed fruit: Fresh fruit can be wrapped directly in mochi, or fruit purees can be used as a filling.
+Fresh Mango Mochi Recipe: Mango mochi daifuku is basically fresh fruit or fruit purees wrapped directly in mochi.
 Fresh mango chunks, freeze-dried mango, or mango puree can be wrapped in your mochi dough for a fresh fruit mango filling.
-Alternatively, you can use mango flavored powder to mix into your mochi dough directly, or you can use a mango flavored custard as a filling asw ell.
+Alternatively, you can use mango flavored powder to mix into your mochi dough directly, add fresh chunks of fruit mixed with your ice cream, or you can use a mango flavored custard as a filling as well.

-• Vegan Mochi Recipe: Make this recipe vegan by substituting vegan or plant-based ice cream.
-Try making a vegan mango mochi by using this mango nice cream recipe instead of regular ice cream!
+Vegan Mochi: Make this recipe vegan by substituting vegan or plant-based ice cream.
+I love using this mango nice cream recipe instead of regular ice cream for a vegan twist!

 ❓Recipe FAQs